Skip to content

 What does not change:

-• The classifier uses llm_profile: classifier (deterministic, gpt-4o-mini).
+• The classifier uses llm_profile: classifier (deterministic, gpt-5-nano).
 Unchanged.

 • The coding worker uses llm_profile: codegen.
 Unchanged.